AlvaroFurlani/modified_matplotlib_defaults/README.md

 plt.rcdefaults()
 ```

-Note 2: the same modifications to the matplotlib default settings could be obtained by inserting the code below instead of ```rc_file()```, although it is less straightforward and more error-prone:
+Note 2: the same modifications to the matplotlib default settings could be obtained by inserting the code below (not all default changes are reflected in this line of code) instead of ```rc_file()```, although it is less straightforward and more error-prone:
 ```python
 plt.rcParams.update({'figure.figsize': (3.5, 1.75), 'figure.constrained_layout.use': True,
                      'figure.constrained_layout.h_pad': 0.01389, 'figure.constrained_layout.w_pad': 0.01389,